sterrrrrrr/sterrrrrrr.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper \textit{"Robust Max Selection"} is accepted to ISIT 2025!
+Our paper *"Robust Max Selection"* is accepted to ISIT 2025!